svn2github/dotnetzip/Readme.txt

 This section is mostly interesting to developers who will work on the source code of DotNetZip, to extend or re-purpose it.
-If you only plan to use DotNetZip, you probably don't need to care about this information.
+If you only plan to use DotNetZip in applications of your own, you probably don't need to concern yourself with this information.

 Microsoft makes available a tool called ILMerge which is effectively a managed library manager, similar to the lib tool in C toolkits.